percona/pmm/docs/details/commands/pmm-admin.md

     Flags may be combined as shown in the following examples.

     `--node`
-    : current node
+    : Current node.

     `--node-name`
-    : node with name
+    : Node with name.

     `--node --node-name=NODE_NAME`
-    : node with name
+    : Node with name.

     `--node --service-name`
-    : current node and service with name
+    : Current node and service with name.

     `--node --node-name --service-name`
-    : node with name and service with name
+    : Node with name and service with name.

     `--node --service`
-    : current node and all services of current node
+    : Current node and all services of current node.

     `-node --node-name --service --service-name`
-    : service with name and node with name
+    : Service with name and node with name.

     `--service`
-    : all services of the current node
+    : All services of the current node.

     `--service-name`
-    : service with name
+    : Service with name.

     `--service --service-name`
-    : service with name
+    : Service with name.

     `--service --node-name`
-    : all services of current node and node with name
+    : All services of current node and node with name.

     `--service-name --node-name`
-    : service with name and node with name
+    : Service with name and node with name.

     `--service --service-name -node-name`
-    : service with name and node with name
+    : Service with name and node with name.

     !!! hint alert alert-success "Tip"
         If node or service name is specified, they are used instead of other parameters.